-Emerging markets such as Russia are subject to greater risks than more developed markets, including in some cases, financial, economic, legal and political risks.
+Emerging markets such as Russia are subject to greater risks than more developed markets, including financial, economic, legal and political risks.
 Such risks or an increase in the perceived risks associated with investing in emerging economies could dampen foreign investment and adversely affect the economies of the countries in which we operate.
-For example, the current geopolitical situation in Ukraine may have deleterious macroeconomic and other effects on the regions in which we operate, including, among other things, increased volatility in currency values and a weaker overall business environment.
-In addition, such circumstances may harm or encourage volatility in our share price and in equity markets in general.
-These emerging market and economies are also subject to rapid change.
+For example, the current geopolitical situations in Ukraine and Syria, as well as recent decreases in oil prices, may continue to have deleterious macroeconomic and other effects on the regions in which we operate, including increased volatility in currency values and a weaker overall business environment.
+In addition, such circumstances may continue to harm or encourage volatility in our share price and in equity markets in general.
+These emerging markets and economies are also subject to rapid change.
 For these reasons, our business, financial condition and results of operations may be materially adversely affected by any crises in Russia or other emerging markets in which we operate.
 See also "Risks Related to the Russian Economy."